DIVER: Reinforced Diffusion Breaks Imitation Bottlenecks in End-to-End Autonomous Driving: Related Work

 \subsection{End-to-end Autonomous Driving}

 End-to-end autonomous driving is a fully differentiable machine learning system that takes raw sensor input data and other metadata as prior information, directly outputting control signals or trajectory planning for vehicles \cite{song2024robustness,LiHongyange2etpamisurvey}.
-Early works ~\cite{e_2_e_TCP,IN-Planner} excluded intermediate tasks, such as perception and motion prediction, which were characterized by limited interpretability and difficulties in optimization.
-UniAD\cite{uniad}, as a pioneering work, integrates perception tasks and planning tasks via Transformer\cite{transformer}, explicitly supervising 3D object detection \cite{song2024graphbev,graphalign,bevformer}, multi-object tracking\cite{TrackFormer}, online mapping\cite{maptr}, motion prediction\cite{shi2024mtr++}, occupancy prediction\cite{tang2024sparseocc}, and planning \cite{cai2022closing} tasks within a unified model.
-Subsequently, VAD\cite{jiang2023vad} further explores the application of vectorized scene representation from MapTR \cite{maptr} to enhance the efficiency of E2E-AD.
-DualAD \cite{doll2024dualad} disentangles dynamic agents and static elements, compensating for motion effects and flexibly propagating the belief state over time.
-A series of E2E-AD works \cite{uniad,jiang2023vad,TransFuser,e_2_e_TCP,doll2024dualad,chen2025ppad}, represented by UniAD\cite{uniad} and VAD\cite{jiang2023vad}, have adopted single-mode trajectory for planning performance.
+A series of E2E-AD works \cite{uniad,jiang2023vad,TransFuser,liu2025guideflow,sun2025focalad,sun2025minddrive,hedrive_zhangxingyu}, represented by UniAD \cite{uniad} and VAD \cite{jiang2023vad}, have adopted single-mode trajectory for planning performance.
 However, single-mode trajectory planning methods have issues with action diversity and associated safety risks.
 To address the above limitations, VADv2 \cite{chen2024vadv2} has recently shifted to a multi-mode planning framework by scoring and sampling from an extensive fixed vocabulary of anchor trajectories.
 Based on the design of multi-mode planning, SparseDrive \cite{sun2024sparsedrive} proposes a hierarchical planning selection strategy to select a rational and safe trajectory as the final planning output.
-Hydra-MDP \cite{li2024hydra} proposes a universal framework of end-to-end multi-mode planning via multi-target hydra-distillation.
-By leveraging historical trajectory momentum, MomAD \cite{song2025momad} addresses the issue of inconsistent multi-mode trajectories over time.
-DiffusionDrive \cite{liao2024diffusiondrive} leverages diffusion models to capture multi-mode action distributions in an E2E-AD framework.
-Existing multi-mode trajectories planning methods \cite{chen2024vadv2,sun2024sparsedrive,li2024hydra,song2025momad,liao2024diffusiondrive} do not fundamentally resolve mode collapse in imitation learning.
+By leveraging historical trajectory momentum, MomAD \cite{momad} addresses the issue of inconsistent multi-mode trajectories over time.
+Existing multi-mode trajectory planning methods \cite{chen2024vadv2,sun2024sparsedrive,momad} do not fundamentally resolve mode collapse in imitation learning.